robertogerson/ppt2ncl/README.md

 ### License
-This file is part of the tool to convert files in the PowerPoint™ format into files in the NCL (Nested Context Language) format

 Copyright: 2007-2013 PUC-Rio/Telemídia Laboratory, All Rights Reserved.

 This program is free software; you can redistribute it and/or modify it under